RECALLED - Request for Proposals: Transportation Planning and Design Firms for Safe Routes to School Technical Assistance

 San Mateo County

-Safe Routes to School (SRTS) San Mateo County is a countywide program that encourages and enables school children to walk and bicycle to school by implementing projects and activities that improve the health, well-being, and safety of children and result in less traffic congestion and emissions caused by school-related travel.
-The program’s success hinges on a large network of implementers and volunteers such as PTA members and Site Council leaders.
-The SRTS San Mateo County is funded by the City/County Association of Governments of San Mateo County (C/CAG), California Office of Traffic Safety, and the California Transportation Commission’s Active Transportation Program.
+San Mateo County Safe Routes to School encourages and enables school children to walk and bicycle to school by implementing projects and activities that improve the health, well-being, and safety of children, which result in less traffic congestion and emissions caused by school-related travel.

 Why Safe Routes to School?

-The Safe Routes to School program provides training, resources, and customized support at no cost to participating schools, while working together with district and school administration, wellness coordinators, parents, teachers, and local community based organizations to encourage over 47,000 San Mateo County students to be active, have a healthy start to the school day, reduce traffic congestion, and improve the environmental health of our communities.
+The Safe Routes to School program provides training, resources, and customized support at no cost to participating schools.
+It does so by working with districts and school administrations, wellness coordinators, parents, teachers, and local community-based organizations to encourage over 47,000 San Mateo County students to be active and have a healthy start to the school day, which will in turn reduce traffic congestion, and improve the environmental health of our communities.

 Program Elements